kittobi1992/cluster_editing/README.md

 Both read a cluster editing instance from stdin and print the edits to stdout.
 For the input and output format, please refer to the [PACE challenge web page](https://pacechallenge.org/2021/).

-A usage example from the `build` folder would be:
+A usage example from the `build` folder of the exact solver would be:

     cat ../instances/exact/exact015.gr | ./exact > edits.txt

+and of the heuristic solver (also from the `build` folder):

+    cat ../instances/heur/heur011.gr | ./heuristic > edits.txt

 Run Tests
 -----------